 To make green olive pesto, puree green olives, basil, parsley, garlic, and walnuts in a food processor.
 Add enough olive oil to make a smooth sauce.

-Start with a good handful of pitted green olives, add some toasted walnuts, plenty of parsley and basil, some garlic, and a little lemon juice.
-Start pureeing and pour in the olive oil until you have smooth and thick sauce.
+Start with a good handful of pitted olives, add some toasted walnuts, plenty of parsley and basil, some garlic, and a little lemon juice.
+Start pureeing and pour in the oil until you have smooth and thick sauce.

-- have this pesto over pasta
+- have this in pesto pasta

 - make bruschetta or crostini